William Hutchinson (topographer): Works

 He also edited anonymously Thomas Randal's State of the Churches under the Archdeaconry of Northumberland, and in Hexham Peculiar Jurisdiction (1779?).

 In 1788 he composed a tragedy called Pygmalion, King of Tyre, and soon afterwards another named The Tyrant of Orixa.
-Both plays were submitted to Thomas Harris, the manager of Covent Garden, but neither was acted or printed.
+Both plays were submitted to Thomas Harris, the manager of Covent Garden, but neither was staged or printed.
 A third play written by him, entitled The Princess of Zanfara, after being rejected by Harris, was printed anonymously in 1792, and frequently performed at provincial theatres.